Small Business Income Taxes

 What Tax Forms Do You Need?

-A small business that is not a corporation can one of these three types of business and will to file their taxes with these forms (with some exceptions in individual U.S. states).
+A small business that is not a corporation is classified as one of these business types and will to file their taxes with these forms (with some exceptions in individual U.S. states).

 Sole Proprietorship: the default business type if no other business type is registered with a state.
 A sole proprietorship pays income taxes on the owner’s personal tax return.
 A Schedule C (Profit or Loss for a Small Business) is used to calculate the business profit, which is included with other income on the individual business owner’s Form 1040.